In this eService, we are excited to be featuring an article from Annette Franz, who is an excellent customer service blogger.

-Is your company short-sighted when it comes to focusing on the customer?
+Does your company have marketing myopia when it comes to focusing on the customer?

 *I confess.
-Many of them still don’t think about customer experience, period.
+Many of them experience marketing myopia.
+They don’t think about customer experience, period.

 What are some of the symptoms of customer experience short-sightedness?